TBlauwe/cpp_lib_starter/README.md

     },
 ```

-### A warning note
+> [!WARNING]
+>

-Some configurations may not work if some binaries and libraries are not in your `PATH`.
+> Some configurations may not work if some binaries and libraries are not in your `PATH`.
-For example, by default with Visual Studio 2022, all windows specific configurations works but `GCC`.
+> For example, by default with Visual Studio 2022, all windows specific configurations works but `GCC`.
-Vice-versa, only `GCC` works in CLion but not the others (unless you tweak your path).
+> Vice-versa, only `GCC` works in CLion but not the others (unless you tweak your path).

 ## Additional functionality